newhuo-tech/newhuo_Golang/README.md

-# Huobi Golang SDK
+# New Huo Golang SDK

-This is Huobi Go SDK,  you can install to your Golang project and use this SDK to query all market data, trading and manage your account.
+This is New Huo Go SDK,  you can install to your Golang project and use this SDK to query all market data, trading and manage your account.

 The SDK supports RESTful API invoking, and concurrently subscribing the market, account and order update from the Websocket connection.